Anirudh-K96/SkySentinel/README.md

-# SkySentinel — Academic Presentation Site
+# StratoRelief — Academic Presentation Site

 A single‑page, scroll‑snap “presentation” website showcasing how AI‑powered drones could support disaster management.
 Built with semantic HTML5, modern CSS, and vanilla JavaScript.
 This is a mock demo for learning purposes — not a commercial product.